Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Dynamic Interpretation

 \subsection{On the Locality of the Structural Measure}

 The present model uses first-order local dependency exposure, represented by the out-degree of the changed entity, as a baseline structural measure.
-This choice is intentional: it provides the simplest graph-based notion of structural propagation cost that supports rigorous analysis.
+This choice is intentional: it provides the simplest graph-based notion of local structural exposure that supports rigorous analysis.
+It should not be read as the only possible direction-sensitive measure of propagation cost.

 More global notions of structural burden, such as transitive reachability, centrality, or multilayer dependency measures, are natural extensions of the framework.
 Such extensions may capture broader forms of propagation overhead and could yield stronger or more refined dynamic results.